 SMEs in the southern and eastern Mediterranean (SEMED) region provide around 55 per cent of employment (two-thirds in Egypt and Jordan), contributing around 45 per cent to GDP.
 This is significantly less than comparable figures in EU economies, where the SME share of GDP averages 60 per cent.

-Access to finance is an important issue in the SEMED region.
+Access to finance is an important issue in parts of the SEMED region.
 Both Egypt and Jordan show high levels of credit constraints, with more than two-thirds of the smaller firms that need a loan stating that their loan application was rejected or that they were discouraged from applying.
-In Morocco and Tunisia, over a third of firms report the same problems.
+In Morocco, Tunisia and West Bank & Gaza, over a third of firms report the same problems.
 Meanwhile, informality and a lack of audited data can often prevent smaller businesses from being perceived as creditworthy by local banks.

 Boosting financial inclusion

 Small businesses in the SEMED region often face major constraints on growth, such as limited financial literacy, as well as barriers to obtaining finance.
 Through our large-scale SEMED MSME Financial Inclusion Programme, we provide funding, risk sharing and technical assistance to partner financial institutions in Egypt, Jordan, Morocco and Tunisia, improving financial inclusion to support SME growth.
 A key investment under the programme in 2017 was a €40 million loan to the Union Internationale de Banque (UIB) in Tunisia, which will provide financing to small and medium-sized enterprises in the country.Expand to read more